Evolution Championship Series: 2020–present: COVID-19 cancellation and new ownership

 Evo 2020 was to have taken place from July 31 to August 2 at the Mandalay Bay resort.
-However, due to the COVID-19 pandemic, the physical event had been cancelled, with all event and hotel reservations to be refunded.
+However, due to the COVID-19 pandemic, the physical event had been canceled, with all event and hotel reservations to be refunded.
 Online tournament events had been scheduled from July 4 to August 2 as replacement activities.
 However, at the start of July 2020, charges of sexual misconduct were leveled at EVO CEO Joey Cuellar.
 The EVO board released Cuellar on July 2 and replaced him with Tony Cannon as interim CEO but by then, several publishers including Capcom, Bandai Namco, NetherRealm, and Mane6 had decided to pull out from the event.
 The EVO board decided to cancel the event, refund those tickets and donate the remaining funds to Project HOPE.

 On March 18, 2021, it was announced that Evo had been acquired by a joint venture between Sony Interactive Entertainment and the talent agency Endeavor (RTS).
 It was concurrently announced that Evo Online 2021 will be held August 6–8 and August 13–15, 2021, and feature Guilty Gear Strive, Mortal Kombat 11 Ultimate, Street Fighter V: Champion Edition, Tekken 7, and Skullgirls: 2nd Encore.
 Evo stated that the Sony ownership of the competition will not affect its ability to include events for non-PlayStation games, although all games in the 2021 lineup are either available on, or console-exclusive to, PlayStation.

 Evo 2022 took place from August 5 to 7 at the Mandalay Bay resort.
 The event is the first since 2019 to take place in-person due to the COVID-19 pandemic.
 The tournament featured Dragon Ball FighterZ, Granblue Fantasy: Versus, Guilty Gear Strive, The King of Fighters XV, Melty Blood: Type Lumina, Mortal Kombat 11 Ultimate, Skullgirls: 2nd Encore, Street Fighter V: Champion Edition, and Tekken 7.

 Evo 2023 was announced for August 4 to 6, with Street Fighter 6, Guilty Gear Strive, Dragon Ball FighterZ, The King of Fighters XV, Melty Blood: Type Lumina, Mortal Kombat 11 Ultimate and Tekken 7 all being featured.
 Ultimate Marvel vs. Capcom 3 was also announced as the eighth game of the lineup, serving to launch a new category dubbed a Throwback Tournament.
+Additionally, a pre-release tournament for Granblue Fantasy Versus: Rising was held, acting as the unofficial ninth lineup title.
 The event also underwent a format change, with finals switching from Top 8 to Top 6, seemingly due to runtime concerns.